TechnicalPursuit/TIBET/doc/markdown/tibet-init.1.md

 project.
 Many of the TIBET cli commands will fail to run until you have run a `tibet init` command.

-The optional `--static` parameter will cause TIBET to make a static copy of the current globally installed version in the project and update the package.json to refer to that version.
+The optional `--freeze` is effectively like running `tibet freeze` during initialization.
+This parameter will cause TIBET to make a copy of the current globally installed version in the project and update the package.json to refer to that version.
 Normally the current running release is simply linked into position via `npm link tibet`.

 ## OPTIONS

-  * `--static` :
+  * `--freeze` :
     Used to lock your project to a specific version of TIBET within the package.json and node_modules locations.

 ## CONFIGURATION SETTINGS

-No TIBET configuration variables are utilized by this command.
+  * `npm.name` :
+    The project name, used only when cloning to an existing directory with an existing `package.json` file that can supply this value.

+  * `tibet.dna` :
+    Read to determine the default project DNA to clone for this new project.
+If this value doesn't exist then `default` is the name used.

 ## ENVIRONMENT VARIABLES